Mount Holyoke College requires at least 128 credit hours to complete a bachelor's degree.

 There is no accelarated degree program at Mount Holyoke College, but students who wish to save money or graduate early can look into transferring in credits.
 Mount Holyoke College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, Mount Holyoke College does not offer classes during the summer.

-Around 84% of students who started college at Mount Holyoke College complete all the credits required within six years.
+NOTE: Around 85% of students who start college at Mount Holyoke College complete all the credits required within six years.

 Mount Holyoke College offers an orientation program before the start of fall classes to prepare new students for college life.